 How Can I Become a Spanish Translator?

 While there's no formal educational background required to work as a Spanish translator, individuals need expert proficiency in the English and Spanish languages.
-This can be gained through bachelor's degrees and experience.
+This can be gained through a bachelor's program and experience.
+Spanish translators convert written works from Spanish into English (or another language) and vice-versa.
+They must ensure that the information they translate remains accurate and maintains the same style and meaning as the original work.
+Most of their work is done electronically and uses computer-assisted translation (CAT) tools.
+They may translate in any subject area for a variety of industries.
 Learn more about the skills commonly needed in this field by reviewing the information in the table below.

 |Degree Required||Bachelor's degree|

 |Training||Experience translating Spanish to English is essential|

 |Education Field of Study||Spanish, linguistics, interpreting and translating|

 |Job Growth (2018-2028)||19% (for all interpreters and translators)*|

 |Median Salary (2018)||$49,930 (for all interpreters and translators)*|